Abdulrahman0044/Abdulrahman-A/README.md

 ---

 ## 📌 Current Projects
+<h4> Machine Learning </h4>

-- **PromptTo**: Scaling a startup that simplifies the adoption of AI, robotics, and software development.
+Scaling a startup that simplifies the adoption of AI, robotics, and software development.
 - **7FarmScale**: An IoT-based soil monitoring device for smarter agriculture.
 - **AI Chatbot for Businesses**: Integrating sentiment analysis and content generation models to streamline customer feedback and marketing.